 Commercial real estate assets can offer an excellent investment opportunity.
 But, institutional grade properties are very expensive and likely out of reach for most individual investors.
-Fortunately, there are two methods through which investors can still own a fractional share of an institutional grade commercial property and they are the subject of this article.
+Fortunately, REITS and DSTs are two methods through which investors can still own a fractional share of an institutional grade commercial property.

-By reading this article, investors will gain an understanding of what a REIT is and how they compare to another popular fractional ownership option known as a Delaware Statutory Trust (DST).
-In addition, they will learn about the risks and benefits of each as well as how they compare to the types of private equity investments that we offer.
+By reading this article, investors will gain an understanding of what a REIT is and how it compares to another popular fractional ownership option known as a Delaware Statutory Trust (DST).
+In addition, investors will learn about the risks and benefits of REITS and DSTs, as well as how they compare to the types of private equity investments that we offer at FNRP.

 At First National Realty Partners, we offer fractional investment opportunities through a single deal private equity structure.
 While there are many similarities between this and the REIT and DST options described in this article, there are also many important differences that may make it a more suitable alternative for some investors.
 To learn more about our current investment opportunities, click here.